ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 To tune the pedal parameters, a SimHub plugin was developed, which communicates with the pedal over USB.

 ## Effects
 Currently ABS, TC and RPM vibration are supported effects.
-The SimHub plugin communicates with the pedal and triggers game effects as parameterized.
+The SimHub plugin communicates with the pedal and triggers game effects as parameterized.The effects and its description can be found in [wiki](https://github.com/ChrGri/DIY-Sim-Racing-FFB-Pedal/wiki/Pedal-Effects).

 ## Servo tuning
 The used microcontroller has software to communicate with the used iSV57 servo.
 Therefore, it can tune the servos PID loop and read certain servo states like position, torque, power.